jessicalanglab/plk1_atac_analysis/README.md

 * `homer/Determining-cutoffs-output/Homer-output` results from Homer analysis run on a variety of cutoffs

 * `geo_upload` contains a script used to create the metadata for the GEO upload
+* `deeptoolsProfile` contains scripts to create profile plots for the ATAC signal over various collections of regions